-Help your baby develop by helping them explore and play.
 Here are two dozen different activities we and other kids activities bloggers have done with their infants to help connect and interact with them.
-Looking for something for the tots?
-Check out our post on Activities for One Year olds or our Baby Play board on Pintrest.
-There were so many great ideas!

 Building Blocks are a versatile toy that will take you through babyhood into the preschool years.
 Newborns like to bat at the blocks, growing infants like to chew on them or bang them together.
 Crawling babies love to knock stacks over and tots like beginning to make piles/stacks.

 Help your child experience different textures with a collection of brushes.
-We made a pair after reading the post by Make, Do and Friend and my 12m old loves being stroked.
+We made a pair after reading the post by Make, Do and Friend (link no longer available) and my 12m old loves being stroked.
 Consider making “wands” with feathers, ribbons, cotton balls and whatever other supplies you have around the house.

 Play with mirrors.
 Babies love to watch themselves and other children interact with a mirror.
 This is a fun game for a one year old – it is so much fun watching them discover themselves.

 4. Baby Bath Time Activities

 Bath time can be a great time for interaction.
 Add blowing bubbles to their tub experience and lather on the lotion after your child has been dried off.

 Play fetch.
 This is mu hubs favorite baby game.
 During tummy time put something on the edge of their reach for them to get, then, when they are crawling throw it so they can go get the item.
 When your child is a tot they will begin throwing items for you to go get.